AllenCell/endothelial-pipeline/README.md

 <summary>Label-free Nuclei Prediction</summary>

 ### Purpose
-Generates semantic segmentations of nuclei from standard deviation projections of the brightfield channel.
+Generates semantic segmentations of nuclei from standard deviation projections of the raw brightfield channel.
+Currently evaluates every 48th timeframe (i.e. every 4hrs) for all datasets in the `data_confg.yaml` that were acquired with the 3i microscope with a 20X magnification objective.
+**NOTE** Tracking of nuclei has not been implemented yet.

 ### Usage
 ```bash